SamFelix03/fablelands-stellar/README.md

 # FableLands
-Raise Your NFT Pets in the Stellar Blockchain!
+Feed It, Play With It, Talk To It.
+Your NFT just got a Soul!

 ## Important Links